Gravitational quantum switch on a superposition of spherical shells: Introduction

 \section{Introduction}

 The formulation of a complete theory of quantum gravity applicable to physical regimes where both gravitational and quantum effects can become relevant remains a central problem in fundamental physics.
 In the absence of a complete theory, a strategy explored in recent works for the analysis of quantum gravitational effects consists of studying concrete physical setups with the aid of phenomenological models built upon minimal assumptions \cite{Bose,Marletto,Mari,Belenchia,tbell}.
 In this approach, instead of starting from some proposed full theory of quantum gravity, one postulates how basic features of quantum theory and general relativity combine in a proposed setup, typically involving the superposition of weak gravitational fields, and explores physical consequences in such a model.
+Such a strategy provides a means to investigate conceptual questions which can hopefully guide the development of tools required for the formulation of a fundamental theory of quantum gravity, as well as to delineate experimental avenues along which quantum gravity effects might be observed.
 Recent predictions of phenomenological models have the potential to rule out the possibility that the gravitational field is purely classical, including the production of entanglement mediated by a gravitational interaction~\cite{Bose,Marletto}, the possibility of decoherence in the recombination of wavepackets of a delocalized massive particle~\cite{Mari,Belenchia} and the superposition of temporal orders~\cite{tbell}.